lablup/backend.ai-client-js/README.md

-# Backend.AI Client for Javascript (ES6+)
+# Backend.AI Client for Javascript (node.js / ES6+)

 ## Requirements

-This client SDK runs on ES6-compatible Javascript runtimes with async/await supports such as NodeJS 7+ and modern web browsers released since 2017.
+This client SDK runs on CommonJs (with node.js) / ES6-compatible Javascript runtimes with async/await supports such as NodeJS 7+ and modern web browsers released since 2017.

-This client library supports Backend.AI API v2.
+This client library supports Backend.AI API v2/3.

 ## Install